 The claim form is not for informing the Tax Credit Office about changes that affect your tax credits.
 Singles can apply for tax credits as well as a couple for a 'joint claim'.

 As a benefit claimant, you cannot get Tax Credits and claim for Universal Credit at the same time.

 What happens when you call to ask for a claim form?
 The Tax Credits Office want some basic information from you before they send the form.

 The details you provide helps them to gather an estimate of how much could get.
 They will ask you to confirm:

 The address where to send the tax credits form is on the document.
 You can also deliver it to your Jobcentre Plus if you already have rights to benefits.
 Those who live in Northern Ireland should take it to their Social Security Office.

 Giving the wrong information can result in a penalty up to £3,000.
 This also applies even if you gave inaccurate details:

-Note: Making a mistake but taking reasonable care in the provision of information means you will not get a penalty.
+Note: Making a mistake - but taking reasonable care in the provision of information - means you may not get a penalty.

 The tax credits claim form comes with full guidance notes.
 Further advice is also available from the Tax Credit Helpline or your benefits office.
 Another person can call the helpline on your behalf.